haidevaraj/PiRadar/README.md

-                                  "Turn your Pi into a flight radar station"
+                                  "Turn your Pi into a overhead flight detection system"

 ## My Fork